 Every trustee, member of staff and others with unsupervised contact with children, including voluntary and temporary staff, has pre-appointment checks, including DBS, before they take up their post.
 Child protection training is compulsory for new members of staff, trustees and others working at the school in a regulated activity.
-All new staff meet the DSL (or DDSL) and are also required to read the school's child protection policy, the staff code of conduct, and part one of KCSIE (September 2018).
+All new staff meet the DSL (or DDSL) and are also required to read the school's child protection policy, the staff code of conduct, and Part One (or Annex A if they are staff who do not work directly with children) and Annex B of KCSIE (September 2021) if they are staff who work directly with children.

 The INSET programme includes updates for all staff on child protection and safeguarding, in accordance with Hampshire requirements.
 This training includes that relating to the Government's Prevent strategy, so that they have the knowledge and confidence to identify children at risk of being drawn into terrorism, to challenge extremist ideas and to know how to refer children and young people for further help.
-There is also training in other safeguarding areas, including (cyber-)bullying.
+There is also training in other safeguarding areas, including cyber-bullying.
+All staff receive appropriate safeguarding and child protection training (including online safety) at induction, and that online safety training is provided as part of regular updates.
 In addition, safeguarding and child protection updates will be sent via email, e-bulletins and staff meetings as required.

 The DSL and DDSL for Brockwood and Inwoods receive annual inter-agency training and attend other courses in the interim, receiving regular safeguarding and child protection updates at least annually.
 Every new member of the teaching and non-teaching staff, including new peripatetic musicians and sports coaches, is required to attend a training session on child protection.
-These sessions are led by the DSL or DDSL, or Inwoods DSL and are held either before the beginning of term or as soon as possible after term starts and at regular intervals throughout the year for new-joiners.
+These sessions are led by the DSL for Brockwood, or Inwoods DSL or DDSL and are held either before the beginning of term or as soon as possible after term starts and at regular intervals throughout the year for new-joiners.
 The INSET programme includes updates for all staff on child protection.
 Similar training is offered to all Trustees.